voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 ## Pull Request Process

+First of all, any contributions to the project are welcome!
+If you want to contribute, please follow these steps:

 1. Fork the repository and create a feature branch from `main`.
-2. Update the documentation if necessary.
+2. Make your changes and update the documentation if necessary.
 3. Add or update tests for any new or modified functionality.
 4. Ensure your code passes all tests and pre-commit hooks.
-5. Submit a pull request with a clear description of the changes.
+5. Submit a pull request with a clear description of:
+   - What problem your PR solves
+   - The changes you've made
+   - Any relevant issue numbers

+Your pull request will be reviewed by the maintainers, who may request changes or provide feedback.

 ## Setting Up Development Environment